-Zone 4a, the coldest, is found in the northeastern corner of the state, zones 4b and 5a cover most of northern and central Vermont.
-Zone 5b is found in southern Vermont and along the Connecticut River Valley.
+Zone 4a, the coldest, sits in the northeastern corner of the state.
+Zones 4b and 5a cover most of northern and central Vermont.
+Zone 5b covers southern Vermont and the Connecticut River Valley.
 Zone 6a, the warmest, appears in small pockets in the southernmost regions, particularly around Brattleboro.

 Search Vermont Planting Zones by ZipCode